quadram-institute-bioscience/tatajuba/README.md

 This is generated from bioconda, so same caveats apply.

 ### Compiling from source
-If for any reason installing through conda is not an option, or if you want the latest, dangerous and potentially soul-crushing version of the software, you can download it and compile it yourself.
+If installing through conda/singularity is not an option, or if you want the latest version of the software, you can download it and compile it yourself.
+Tatajuba relies on GCC6 or newer due to assuming *OpenMP 4.5*.
 This repository must be cloned with `git clone --recursive` to ensure it also downloads [biomcmc-lib](https://github.com/quadram-institute-bioscience/biomcmc-lib) and [our modified version of BWA](https://github.com/leomrtns/bwa).
 You will need a recent version of GCC in your system.